-My name is Juan Pablo Vigneaux, and I am a third-year doctoral student at Institut de Mathématiques de Jussieu – Paris Rives Gauche (IMJ-PRG).
+My name is Juan Pablo Vigneaux, and I am a fourth-year doctoral student at Institut de Mathématiques de Jussieu – Paris Rives Gauche (IMJ-PRG).

-My advisor is Daniel Bennequin, and the subject of my thesis is “Cohomology, geometric quantization and quantum information”.
+My advisor is Daniel Bennequin, and the subject of my thesis is “Geometrical theories of information”.